Alaska earthquake triggers tsunami warning in Pacific Ocean | DW | 29.07.2021

 Earthquakes are the result of sudden movement along faults within the Earth caused by the release of built-up pressure at plate boundaries.

-When plates snap back into position, the energy from this movement can cause huge waves to form.
+When plates snaps back into position, the energy from this movement causes huge waves to form.

 Alaska was was hit by a 9.2-magnitude earthquake in March 1964, the strongest ever recorded in North America.